jonaswahringer/indy-bot/README.md

 # indy-bot
-Simple python script for automatic login to INDY-system at SZ-YBBS
+Simple python script for automatic login to INDY system at SZ-YBBS